Small Cancellation for Random Branched Covers of Groups: Introduction

 By a {\it polygonal} $2$-complex, we mean a $2$-dimensional CW-complex where the attaching maps are particularly simple, as described here.
 The $1$-skeleton is metrized by having each edge of length one and having a prescribed orientation.
 The $2$-cells are identified with disks scaled so that their perimeter is an integer.
 We then subdivide the boundary of the $2$-cell into consecutive intervals of length one, and the attaching map is required to map each of these intervals isometrically onto a single edge of the $1$-skeleton.
 For these CW-complexes, the attaching maps for each disk can be described just be enumerating the sequence of edges and their orientation traversed in the $1$-skeleton.
 Note that we are allowing the possibility of a disk attaching to a single edge loop, or to a pair of edges (so paths of combinatorial length one or two).

-By an {\it acceptable} polygonal $2$-complex, we mean one which satisfies the following additional conditions: \begin{enumerate} \item the $1$-skeleton $X^{(1)}$ has fundamental group of rank at least two; \item the $2$-cells have attaching maps that are not proper powers in $\pi_1(X^{(1)})$ (so in particular, are non-trivial), and that are pairwise non-homotopic. \end{enumerate} It is easy to see that the Main Theorem {\bf fails}\footnote{ More precisely, the theorem holds trivially when the rank is one (see Remark \ref{rmk-one-generator}), and fails when two attaching maps are homotopic (these create $\pi_2$).
-The hypothesis on proper powers is necessary for the construction of our random model, see Section \ref{subsec:random-model}.} for non-acceptable $2$-complexes, so our hypotheses are actually necessary.
+By an {\it acceptable} polygonal $2$-complex, we mean one which satisfies the following additional conditions: \begin{enumerate} \item the $1$-skeleton $X^{(1)}$ has fundamental group of rank at least two; \item the $2$-cells have attaching maps that are not proper powers in $\pi_1(X^{(1)})$ (so in particular, are non-trivial), and that are pairwise non-homotopic. \end{enumerate} It is easy to see that the Main Theorem {\bf fails}\footnote{ More precisely, the theorem holds trivially when the rank is one (see Remark \ref{rmk-one-generator}), and fails when two attaching maps are homotopic (these create $\pi_2$, see Lemma \ref{lem:pi2}).
+In the presence of proper powers, a positive proportion of the branched covers produced will have non-trivial $\pi_2$, see Section \ref{subsec:non-acceptable}.} for non-acceptable $2$-complexes, so our hypotheses are actually necessary.

 It is well-known that the $C'(1/6)$-small cancellation property has strong geoemetric consequences, e.g. \cite{gromov2003random}, \cite{wise-small-cancellation}.
 As a result, the $\lambda=1/6$ case of our main theorem immediately implies the following: